-DA/2021/1446/1 seeks approval to construct a single storey dwelling house with associated site works.
+DA/2021/1508/1 seeks approval for a single storey dwelling house with associated site works.

-The proposed dwelling house consists of four bedrooms, a theatre, combined family/dining area, kitchen, laundry, bathroom and a double garage.
+The proposed dwelling house consists of four bedrooms, study, media room, combined family/dining area, kitchen, laundry, bathroom and a double garage.

-The estimated cost of the development is \$430,000.
+The estimated cost of the development is \$390,000.